-You all know how much I love green juices, and since moving from San Diego to Boston, I was starting to lose hope on what the green living scene here was.
+You all know how much I love green juices, and since moving from San Diego to Boston, I was starting to lose hope in what the green living scene here was.

 The shock of the move really affected my body and as soon as the large piles of snow melted, the rain had dissipated and the sun decided to peak through – I was out.

 I found out about Thirst Juice Co. from a friend of mine and knew I wanted to learn more about it.
-They have amazing juices like the BuddahBeet, Field of Greens and Kale-idoscope.
+They have amazing juices like the BuddahBeet, Field of Greens, and Kale-idoscope.

 Most juices contain several POUNDS of fruits and vegetables, so even if the rest of your day is crap, you at least know you got an abundance of greens in your system doing their magic.

 Açaí berries grow in clusters on tall palm trees native to the Amazon rainforest, and ancient Amazonian tribes would use these berries both medicinally and as food.

-At Thirst, I ordered the Coconut Açaí bowl and let me tell you, it was DELICIOUS.
+At Thirst, I ordered the Coconut Açaí bowl, and let me tell you, it was DELICIOUS.
 Go there now, tell them I sent you, and order that thing.
-It’s a game changer.
+It’s a game-changer.

 While there may be a juice bar at every corner in Manhattan, Boston has been slow in keeping up with the trend, with only a handful of juice bars in the city.

 I spoke to Heather about the fad of juice cleanses, mostly because I really want to try a juice cleanse myself.
 However, most people don’t realize that juice cleansing is more of a fast.

 Wheatgrass is rich in chlorophyll which is super detoxifying and rids your body of free radicals.
-It’s a great source of natural energy, and one ounce of wheatgrass has the some of the same micronutrients as five POUNDS of spinach.
+It’s a great source of natural energy, and one ounce of wheatgrass has some of the same micronutrients as five POUNDS of spinach.

 If you’re in Boston, go check out Thirst Juice Co. and tell them Local Belle sent you!
-Have a beautiful day people!
+Have a beautiful day, people!